Tyrrrz/CliWrap/Readme.md

 var result = await Cli.Wrap("path/to/exe").ExecuteAsync(cts.Token);
 ```

-In the event that the cancellation is requested, the underlying process gets killed and `ExecuteAsync()` throws an exception of type `OperationCanceledException` (or its derivative, `TaskCanceledException`).
+In the event of a cancellation request, the underlying process gets killed and `ExecuteAsync()` throws an exception of type `OperationCanceledException` (or its derivative, `TaskCanceledException`).
 You will need to catch this exception in your code to recover from cancellation:

 ```csharp